-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the Fiscal Year Ended December 31, 2023.

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-$\Box \qquad \mbox{For the Transition Period From } to .$

-Commission File Number 001-35750

-First Internet Bancorp

-(Exact Name of Registrant as Specified in its Charter)

-Indiana

-(State or other jurisdiction of incorporation or organization)

-8701 E. 116th Street

-Fishers, Indiana

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbols Name of exchange on which registered Common stock, without par value INBK The Nasdaq Stock Market LLC 6.0% Fixed to Floating Subordinated Notes due 2029 INBKZ The Nasdaq Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \Box No \blacksquare

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \Box No \blacksquare

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or Section 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗹 No 🗆

-Identification No.)

-(I.R.S.
-Employer
+ANNUAL REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF 1934 ✓ For the Fiscal Year Ended December 31, 2023. or TRANSITION REPORT PURSUANT TO SECTION HE SECURITIES EXCHANGE ACT OF 1934 . , ☐ For the Transition Period From to · Commission F File Number 001-35750 T7 T ternet Bancorp (Exact Name of Regist trant as Specified in its C Charter) Indiana 20-3489991 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 8701 E. 116th Street Fishers, Indiana 46038 (Address of principal executive offices) (Zip Code) (31 7) 532-7900 (Registrant's telephon e number, including area a code) Securities registered pur suant to Section 12(b) or f the Act: Title of each class Trading Symbols Name of exchange on which registered Common stock, without par value INBK The Nasdaq Stock Market LLC 6.0% Fixed to Floating Subordinated Notes due 2029 INBKZ The Nasdaq Stock Market LLC Securities registered pursua nt to Section 12(g) of the e Act: None - 4 - 4 - 4 - 4 - 4 - 4 - 4 - 4 - 4 - 4 Indicate by check mark if the registrant is a well-known sea soned issuer, as defined Yes □ No ☑ Indicate by check mark if the registrant is not required to fil e reports pursuant to Sec ection 13 or Section 15(d) of the Act. indicate of the control in the regional to her required to his e reports parsuant to set Yes □ No ☑ Indicate by check mark whether the registrant (1) has filed a Securities Exchange Act of 1934 during the preceding 12 m file such reports), and (2) has been subject to such filing req juirements for the past 9 0 days.
+Yes ☑ No □ Indicate by check mark whether the registrant has submitted d electronically every Int teractive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this ch that the registrant was required to submit such files).
+Yes ☑ No □

+Large accelerated filer □ Accelerated Filer ☑ Non-accelerated filer □ Smaller reporting company □ Emerging growth company $\square$ ark if the registrant has elected not to use the extended transition period unting standards provided pursuant to Section 13(a) of the Exchange Act. filed a report on and attestation to its management's assessment of the reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C prepared or issued its audit report. - · · · · · · · · · · · · · · · · · · · of the Act, indicate by check mark whether the financial statements of the of an error to previously issued financial statements. ☑ • orrections are restatements that required a recovery analysis of incentive ant's executive officers during the relevant recovery period pursuant to Indicate by check mark whether the registrant is a shell Il company (as defined in Rule 12b-2 of the Act).
+Yes □ No ☑

-46038 (Zip Code) Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer,"

+"smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.